Corey Dickerson Player Props: Nationals vs. Diamondbacks

-Corey Dickerson -- 0-for-2 in his last game -- will be in action for the Washington Nationals versus the Arizona Diamondbacks, with Zach Davies on the mound, on June 7 at 7:05 PM ET.
+On Thursday, Corey Dickerson (.250 batting average in his past 10 games, with two doubles, a home run, three walks and six RBI) and the Washington Nationals face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
+First pitch is at 1:05 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Diamondbacks.
+He had a hitless performance in his most recent game (0-for-3) against the Diamondbacks.

 Corey Dickerson Game Info & Props vs. the Diamondbacks